followCode/E-Bazaar/README.md

 # E-Bazaar
 E-Bazaar is an e-commerce backend developed with a microservice architecture.
-It provides features for storing information about various products, their availability, and ordering.
+It provides features for storing information about various products, their availability, and placing order and sending notification for the same.

 Here are some of the benefits of using a microservice architecture for e-commerce backends: